Early emergency legislation

 Following the 11 September 2001 attacks on the World Trade Center and the Pentagon in the US, New Zealand’s Parliament passed the Terrorism Suppression Act 2002.
 The act increased the powers available to the government to combat terrorism.
 It also enabled New Zealand to meet its obligations under United Nations anti-terrorist conventions and resolutions.
 The act made it illegal to participate in or recruit for terrorist groups.
 It outlawed financial assistance to terrorists and allowed the forfeiture of property or the freezing of assets of terrorist groups or their assistants.
 It gave the prime minister the power to designate groups as ‘terrorist’ on the grounds that they have participated in terrorist acts.

-Up to 2012 the groups designated as terrorist under the act included those listed by the United Nations as connected with Al Qaeda, a militant Islamist organisation responsible for the 2001 attacks on the US.
+Groups designated as terrorist under the act have included those listed by the United Nations as connected with Al Qaeda, a militant Islamist organisation responsible for the 2001 attacks on the US.
 Also included were the Real IRA (Irish Republican Army), the Basque separatist group ETA (Euskadi Ta Askatasuna), the PKK (Partiya Karkeren Kurdistan or Kurdish Workers’ Party), the Colombian FARC (Fuerzas Armadas Revolucionarias de Colombia) and the New People’s Army of the Philippines.

 Counter-Terrorism Bill 2003